astrotime/timenomad_app/collections/_posts/2019-04-05-equinox-solstice-and-universal-consciousness.md

 Like no other times of the year, the moments of Equinoxes and Solstices carry very special energies that enable us to “peek” into the cosmic expanse.

-This story will explore what makes Equinoxes and Solstices such a **powerful time windows** and how those experiences can enhance our own individual consciousness.
+This story will explore what makes Equinoxes and Solstices such **powerful time windows** and how those experiences can enhance our own individual consciousness.

 ## An illusion of the 1st of January